 3 VCs Weigh In on Venture Building

-Three venture capital partners, Matt Cheng (Founder of Cherubic Ventures) Jamie Lin (Founder of AppWorks), and Joseph Huang (Partner of Headline Asia) recently shared their thoughts on intriguing five questions from this month’s “AppWorks Media MeetUp: Business Tips for Successful Venture Capital,” a monthly media event for the industry, that happened on January 10.
+Three venture capital partners, Matt Cheng (Founder of Cherubic Ventures) Jamie Lin (Founder of AppWorks), and Joseph Huang (Partner of Headline) recently shared their thoughts on intriguing five questions from this month’s “AppWorks Media MeetUp: Business Tips for Successful Venture Capital,” a monthly media event for the industry, that happened on January 10.